BOOK SYNOPSIS

 When Tiffy (short for Tiffany) breaks up with her boyfriend, he understandably wants her to find another place to live but her choices are limited.

 Tiffy earns diddlysquat at her job working for a craft and hobby magazine.
 On top of that, she owes her ex-bf a bit of back pay on rent.
-She loves her job and really doesn't want to quit, but she can't afford to pay for a London flat by herself either.
+She loves her job and doesn't want to quit, but neither can she afford to pay for a London flat by herself.
 Enter Leon's advert.

-Leon is as a palliative care nurse at a hospice facility, but he needs extra income to hire a quality attorney for his brother.
-Because it isn't really feasible for Leon to obtain a second job, as he works the higher paid overnight shift, he decides his best option is to procure a flat mate.
-This solution seems easy enough, as he will occupy the flat when his roommate is working and stays with his girlfriend every weekend anyway.
+Leon is as a palliative care nurse at a hospice facility, but he needs extra income to take care of a family matter.
+Because it isn't really feasible for Leon to obtain a second job, as he works the higher paid overnight shift, he decides the best option is to procure a flat mate.
+This solution seems easy enough, as he'll occupy the flat when his roommate is working and he stays with his girlfriend on the weekend anyway.

 "I have a feeling Tiffy becomes 'our girl' easily -- she's the sort of person distant relatives and absent neighbors still like to claim credit for."